 Alpine Butterfly Creates an in-line attachment point in a weight-bearing line.
 Good knot for creating safety clip-in points while setting anchors.
 Animated Lesson

 Flat Overhand (aka European Death Knot) Simple, elegant knot for tying two ropes ends together.
-Used for connecting two ropes to create a longer one (e.g. rappelling situation) or to create a circular cordelette with a rope or smaller cord.
-There is nothing deadly about this knot, despite the egregious nomenclature.
+Used for connecting two ropes to create a longer one (e.g. rappelling situation) or creating a circular cordelette in a rope or smaller cord.
+There is nothing deadly about this knot, despite the egregious nomenclature, though it is important to leave long tails in case the knot inverts/flips.
 Animated Lesson

 Water Knot (webbing) Best knot for connecting two ends of webbing.
-Can be used to create a loop of webbing or extend a linear piece with another.
+Can be used to create a loop of webbing or extend a linear piece of webbing by adding another.
 Animated Lesson

 Daisy Chain or Electrician's Braid Common way to braid webbing or rope so it stays organized, unknotted, and easy to carry.
 Animated Lesson